top of page

 When not traveling overland, we’ve gotten used to spending time in airports; then why not also spend time gazing into flight departure screens to unravel where you could potentially go, and how different regions are connected by air transport?

-Remotely positioned off the Southern part of Africa, but more connected in many other aspects to the Indian “motherland”.
 In our early twenties we were lucky to feel the bite of the travel bug from India, and getting hooked we wanted to experience India’s alluring and many different cultures outside the subcontinent.
-There were indeed many cheap flights from India to Mauritius, but anyway we ended up coming to this paradisiacal island all the way from Europe.
+There were indeed many cheap flights from India to Mauritius, but anyway we ended up coming to these paradisiacal island all the way from Europe.

-Location: Mauritius & Rodrigues in the Indian Ocean, during 1½ months
+Location: Mauritius, Rodrigues and La Réunion in the Indian Ocean, during 2 months

 Mauritius is a beautiful island cast is vivid natural colors.
 Picture-perfect beaches and coral reefs virtually surround the small-sized island, and it has a varied interior topography made of small mountains spread in between the pastoral landscapes of crops and small villages.
 Our travels in Mauritius essentially covered the entire island, from the swanky South coast, over the diving and sailing mecca of the East, to the more rural and relaxed North.
 It was a real treat and overall a great stay for slow beach days, easy traveling, and many different water activities.